SrdjanJokic/SecDocs/Documents/CTFs/MiscCheclist.md

 # Ending character on the question line.
 Here, it would be the equal in "2 + 2 - 1 ="
 question_suffix = b'='

+# Reads the final output until { is read; outputs the rest.
+Keep in mind that this skips over any words before it, so if the flag was in format CTF{fl4g_1s_h3r3} or something like that, words "CTF" will be omitted.
+It's probably easy to use something other than recvuntil to solve this...
+flag_prefix = b'{'

 def main():
     # Open a session on ip:port
     p = remote(machine_ip, machine_port)